MehavarshiniThangavel/MehavarshiniThangavel/README.md

 👋Hello!
 I'm Mehavarshini,<br> <br>
     🤩 Welcome to my Profile<br><br>
-About Me...
+About Me...   <br>
-I'm pursuing MCA at Gobi Arts & Science College,Gobichettipalayam.
+I'm pursuing MCA at Gobi Arts & Science College, Gobichettipalayam.
 With a keen interest in technology and innovation, I'm eager to leverage my skills and knowledge to drive impact in the tech industry.<br>

 📚 With knowledge in Java, Python, HTML, I'm confident in my ability to design, develop and deploy high-quality software applications.<br>